jakobadam/plupload-backends/readme.md

 Python.
-The backends works for both the usual runtimes (html4, html5, etc.) and the [plupload java runtime](https://github.com/jakobadam/plupload-java-runtime) that support unlimited sized integrity checked uploads.
+The backends works for both the usual runtimes (html4, html5, etc.) and the [plupload java runtime](https://github.com/jakobadam/plupload-java-runtime) that supports unlimited sized integrity checked uploads.

 Dependencies
 ------------